The newly renovated WEWC Group Room,

 “Main Line Health recognized the important need to offer counseling services to women and their families, specializing in the period during and after pregnancy,” said Liz Bland, LCSW, Program Manager, WEWC.
 “Since opening in March 2013, the WEWC has provided services to more than 500 patients.
 Many patients have expressed their gratitude for having a resource like WEWC, and this feedback has been truly humbling and touching.
 We look forward to celebrating many more years of helping families navigate the range of emotions that come along with a caregiving role.”

 March 2015 also marks the two-year anniversary of Main Line Health utilizing the Edinburgh Postnatal Depression Scale to screen all inpatient maternity patients for the risk of Postpartum Depression prior to discharge home.
 Emotional difficulties during pregnancy and in the postpartum period are generally temporary and very treatable with professional assistance.
 WEWC offers supportive follow-up calls after delivery, and to date have made over 600 calls.
-To review the screening process, visit mainlinehealth.org/maternity/your-baby-and-you.
+Visit the maternity section of our site to review the screening process.

 Two other exciting milestones for the WEWC include the debut of the WEWC Facebook group, dedicated to providing support and encouragement to a community of local parents.
 Find Main Line Health Women's Emotional Wellness Center on Facebook to follow along.
 In addition, the center now offers an After Baby Connections (ABC) Group that focuses on developing techniques for depression, anxiety and adjustment as well as self care and creating social connections with other local mothers.